geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/shared-storage-ceph.md

 ### Mount MDS volume

-On each noie, create a mountpoint for the data, by running ```mkdir /var/data```, add an entry to fstab to ensure the volume is auto-mounted on boot, and ensure the volume is actually _mounted_ if there's a network / boot delay getting access to the gluster volume:
+On each node, create a mountpoint for the data, by running ```mkdir /var/data```, add an entry to fstab to ensure the volume is auto-mounted on boot, and ensure the volume is actually _mounted_ if there's a network / boot delay getting access to the gluster volume:

 ```
 mkdir /var/data